raisa-d/The100Quotes/README.md

 ## Lessons Learned
 - **Using Express**: This was my first time importing and using Express.
 I learned how to set up routes and handle GET and POST requests.
 - **Connecting to MongoDB Atlas**: Initially, I struggled with errors when connecting to MongoDB Atlas.
 I discovered that my database password contained special characters, which required encoding.
 After fixing this, I successfully established the connection.
-- **CRUD Operations**: Implementing Create, Read, Update, and Delete functionality helped me understand how to interact with a database from an Express server.
+- **CRUD Operations**: Implementing Create, Read, Update, and Delete functionality with MongoDB Atlas helped me understand how to interact with a database from an Express server and what build in methods with MongoDB Atlas are necessary.
+I will likely learn Mongoose in the future.
 - **Connecting to localhost**: I kept having an issue where my server would work, I wouldn't change the code at all but would close it and come back to it.
 When I came back the server wouldn't load.
 In the end, it was solved by deleting the node_modules folder and reinstalling it.
 This may mean node_modules had corrupted or there were incompatible dependencies.
 - **Practice with Async/Await**: Reworking my code from using promise chaining to async/await syntax helped me get in the flow of using async/await.
 - **Encountering EJS/Template Engines For The First Time**